 Effort reporting is a federal requirement and is the key source document for salary and benefit charges to a sponsored agreement.
 The University of Vermont must be in compliance with the Federal Regulations, otherwise, the University may face risks such as audit findings, refunds, fines, and losing future federal funding.
 The individual faculty member may face risks such as losing an award, being debarred from receiving federal funding, and possible civil and criminal charges if fraud is involved.

-After the University deadline, notifications from Cost Accounting Services will occur to the assigned certifiers and department administrators to complete the certification process in ERS.
+After the University deadline, notifications from Financial & Cost Accounting Services will occur to the assigned certifiers and department administrators to complete the certification process in ERS.
 After five business days of the communication, any remaining delinquencies will result in a cost transfer of each person's salaries and benefits from all sponsored agreements to the department/unit general fund chart string.
 100% compliance is required.

 Unit Effort Administrators and ERS Roles